Dead Jesus: When Your Soul Is The Sickness

-Dead Jesus was formed in 1998 by core members Evil glen (guitar & vox), Org666 (vox) and Lord Bedingfield (bass).
+Dead Jesus was formed in 1998 by the core members Evil glen (guitar & vox), Org666 (vox) and Lord Bedingfield (bass).
 Being unable to decide upon a full-time fourth member, the band played early shows with no drummer at all, often presenting the crowd with an un-manned kit, upon which audience members were encouraged to play along.
 After a few months however, Dead Jesus was introduced to Alex McIntosh, and recorded a four-song demo entitled Mourning.
 Due to the band's abject poverty, the release was limited to a couple of hundred cassettes, but copies circulated rapidly by word of mouth with at least one copy surfacing in New York City.

 In 1999, Dead Jesus bore witness to the breakup of local competitors Perceptual Distortion, and seized the opportunity to replace McIntosh with drummer Trevor Loney.
 With this adjustment made, the band entered Power sound Studios and recorded their full-length debut, When Your Soul Is The Sickness, featuring raw, albeit spirited takes of such classics as Roadkill, A.F. and Mortuary.
 The success of the release earned Dead Jesus opening slots for Cannibal Corpse, Incantation, Cryptopsy, and Napalm Death.

 Let Them Suffer

 Following the release of When Your Soul Is The Sickness, Loney and Bedingfield took their leave of Dead Jesus, citing personal reasons, and were replaced by Travisty and Mike Sparks respectively.
 Shortly thereafter, a second guitar was added to the attack in the form of Sol, and Dead Jesus re-emerged more powerful than before.
 In 2004, the band again recorded at Powersound, this time producing the more polished Let Them Suffer.
 Let Them Suffer was an immediate success, consolidating the band's local reputation as well as garnering tour dates across Canada with such bands as Deicide and Infernäl Mäjesty.
-At this point Dead Jesus was approached by Nuclear Blast America, who offered to sign the band on the condition that they change the name.
+At this point, Dead Jesus was approached by Nuclear Blast America, who offered to sign the band on the condition that they change the name.
 Dead Jesus refused.

 More Funerals

 In 2007, change again blew the branches clean with the return of Lord Bedingfield.
-The band had been suffering with personality differences teetering on the brink of all-out fist fights and it was clear that something had to give.
+The band had been suffering from personality differences teetering on the brink of all-out fist fights and it was clear that something had to give.
 There was however, new music being written, and Dead Jesus returned to Power sound with Lord Bedingfield playing bass.
-The result was more Funerals, a four-song EP packaged with a short documentary edited by Drew Copeland (Death Toll Rising).
-The documentary features members not likely to be seen on stage with Dead Jesus again, but serves as a highly entertaining glimpse of the band during this tumultuous period.
+The result was More Funerals, a four-song EP packaged with a short documentary edited by Drew Copeland (Death Toll Rising).
+The documentary features members not likely to be seen on stage with Dead Jesus again but serves as a highly entertaining glimpse of the band during this tumultuous period.